 Short-term volunteers may spend days or weeks at a volunteer placement somewhere outside of their home country.
-Whether you are planning this as a part of a specific organized volunteer placement, or if you are going in the indie route, where you plan it directly, you need a policy that covers you for the duration of your trip.
+Whether you are planning this as a part of a specific organized volunteer placement, or if you are going the indie route where you arrange your program directly with the destination organization, you need a policy that covers you for the duration of your trip.
 Many short-term volunteers plan to generally travel either before or after their placement — or both!

 Long-term volunteers and travelers:

-Long-term travelers and volunteers face an interesting situation that is unique and variable depending on each person’s unique health situation, your chosen destination(s), and the length of time — “long-term” could mean eight months, or it could mean two years.
-Like short-term volunteers, you might be planning a single placement, or you may plan to volunteer a bit but then also travel either on your breaks, or for weeks and months in between your volunteer experiences.
+Long-term travelers and volunteers face an interesting situation that is varies depending on each person’s unique health situation, chosen destination(s), and the length of time.
+“Long-term” could mean eight months, or it could mean two years.
+Like short-term volunteers, you might be planning a single placement, or you may plan to volunteer a bit, but then also travel either on your breaks, or for weeks and months in between your volunteer experiences.

 This type of trip has unique needs, and you need to consider if you will maintain your health insurance in your home country for the duration of your trip, or if you are relying on your travel insurance to cover your general health as well as emergencies.
 And if you’re in one spot volunteering for a year, you can also factor into the equation the quality and cost of local healthcare for your general wellness checkups.
 Consider your destination — how good is the healthcare infrastructure and will you need the more “travel-y” and adventurous coverage provided by a policy intended for backpackers and round the world travelers?